natdosan/Nayeon/README.md

    Note: these assignments must match exactly with the column titles in the csv/txt file

 # How it works
-I used libraries such as tensorflow, keras, and sklearn for training and testing models.
+I used sklearn for training and testing models.
 For visualization, pyplot from the matplotlib library served as a convenient way of graphing the real data.